Message about herbaria from the BSBI President

 Many herbaria welcome botanists who wish to visit their collections, but you do need to contact them in advance to arrange your visit.

-Use the list (above right) to get in touch.
+Use the list (see 'Contact details for herbaria', below left) to get in touch.

 You can also type 'herbarium' into the blog's Search box to see previous reports from a range of botanists - and to find out what goes on behind the scenes in a herbarium!